by Lee Safin

-In the late 1600s, tomatoes started traveling from the Andes.
-Although it was considered as an ornamental food in Europe for several centuries, this crop has become a favorite worldwide and can now be found in every grocery, market, restaurants.
+In the late 1600s, tomatoes started travelling from the Andes.
+Although it was considered an ornamental food in Europe for several centuries, this crop has become a favourite worldwide and can now be found in every grocery, market, restaurant.

-Their popularity due to the sweet, tangy to smokey flavor makes a huge deal for being a favorite crop all over the world.
+Their popularity due to the sweet, tangy to smokey flavour makes a huge deal for being a favourite crop worldwide.
 Even though tomatoes are hugely popular and very easy to find, consumers find it a little difficult to choose a good quality tomato.

 For this reason, while selecting a proper method of crop cultivation, you need to know about certain factors like pH, temperature, humidity, etc.